|Title:||Assistant Football Coach -- Defensive Coordinator / Defensive Backs|

 In 2012, the Hawks ranked fifth in Division III with 9.2 tackles for loss per game and eighth in sacks with 3.3 per game.
 The 2012 defense also ranked third in program history with 30 sacks, third in tackles for loss with 83 and fourth with 12 forced fumbles.
 The 185 yards lost on sacks in 2012 set a school record.

-In addition to team success, several individuals have earned recognition for their play under Hicks.
+In addition to team success, several defensive players have earned recognition for their play.
 Defensive tackle D.J.
 Chappell became the first Hawk to earn first-team All-American honors in 2012 and was a two-time first-team All-South Region selection.

 Defensive back Keith Anthony earned second-team preseason All-American honors before his junior season in 2010 and first-team preseason All-American honors before the 2011 season.
 Anthony was also a second-team and third-team All-South Region selection during his career.